Ab initio study of Proximity-Induced Superconductivity in PbTe/Pb heterostructures: PbTe/Pb heterostructure: Superconducting state

-We visualize the anomalous charge density in (Figure~\ref{fig:chizaxis}b), where the isosurface level indicate regions with constant $\chi(\mathbf{r})$.
-To enhance visualization, the isosurface on the PbTe side of the heterostructure [blue regions in Figure~\ref{fig:chizaxis}.(b)] is set to a value 10 times smaller.
+We visualize the anomalous charge density in [Fig.~\ref{fig:chizaxis}.(b)], where the isosurface level indicate regions with constant $\chi(\mathbf{r})$.
+To enhance visualization, the isosurface on the PbTe side of the heterostructure [blue regions in Fig.~\ref{fig:chizaxis}.(b)] is set to a value 10 times smaller.
 The anomalous charge density penetrates in the PbTe region, it is enhanced at the interface, and it is highly anisotropic.
 On the Pb side of the HS, the anomalous density is homogenous in the central region (layers 21--22) similar to bulk Pb, while it deforms around the interface and the vacuum region.
-The anomalous charge density is directly proportional to the superconducting pairing potential~\cite{reho2024density}.
 Therefore, the pairing potential in the HS is not isotropic.
-The anisotropy of the pairing potential constitute a signature of unconventional superconductivity.